Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Fcv4E8SFUe0.md

 ### Transcript

-> um no there's this i mean we're working on the game obviously but there's no amazing news or anything like that um coming up i think uh well i'm trying like every time we have the state of dev now i'm trying to think we'll just do it last week i think we just said working on stuff
+> no there's this i mean we're working on the game obviously but there's no amazing news or anything like that, coming up i think, well i'm trying like every time we have the state of dev now i'm trying to think we'll just do it last week i think we just said working on stuff